 What are the Highland Games?

-The Highland Games are seen as a celebration of Scottish culture and history and contains the following proceedings.
+The Highland Games are seen as a celebration of Scottish culture and history and consists of:

-Another event you may recognise, since it’s incredibly similar to the shot put event in the Olympic Games, is the Stone Put event.
-The idea is that you see how far you can throw a very heavy stone, ranging from 16 – 22 lbs to 20 - 26 lbs dependant on technique allowed for the event.
-Participants can either toss the stone without a run up or they can do any throwing style as long as the stone is cradled on the neck until it’s time to throw.
+Another event you may recognise, since it’s incredibly similar to the Shot Put event in the Olympic Games, is the Stone Put (or Stone Throw) event.
+The idea is that you see how far you can throw a very heavy stone, ranging from 16 – 22 lbs to 20 - 26 lbs, depending on the technique allowed for the event.

 The music feature of the games comprises a large gathering of pipe bands, for the uninitiated that would be the bagpipes.
 The bands will predominantly play together at the start and the end of the ceremony, with favourites such as Amazing Grace and Scotland the Brave played.
 The pipe bands will also compete against each other as well as solo pipers and smaller ensembles in competition.